openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 **Figure 26 Sorted taxonomy**

-# New User Interface (UI) default CSS
+# Comprehensive modern theme for new User Interface (UI)

-When the new UI is switched on in openEQUELLA 2019.2, a new, modern UI is displayed for all legacy UI areas by default via a new CSS.
-This provides a seamless and unified user interface experience, matching the areas that have not yet had the new UI technologies applied to those that have.
+When the new UI is switched on in openEQUELLA 2019.2, a new, modern UI is displayed for all content by default via a new CSS.
+This provides a seamless and unified user experience, matching the areas that have not yet had the new UI technologies applied to those that have.

 **NOTE: This is a transitionary measure until the new React with Material Design technology is applied across openEQUELLA and released in forthcoming versions.**

 When turning on the new UI in openEQUELLA 2019.1:

-* The new default CSS is used by default
+* The new theme is used by default when the new UI is switched on
 * The Theming Editor now applies to all areas in openEQUELLA (not just the new UI areas as per prior releases)
 * Customisations can still be applied using CSS